hheng07/Personal-Hackpad/README.md

 # Personal-Hackpad
 Four arrow keys to use either for gaming or to utilize as shortcut keys.
+Also implemented an EC11 encoder for customizable actions like volume control.

 ### Challenges
 At first I was using FreeCad, but I was having trouble figthing the different restraints, so I had to switch over to Fusion360's free trial to ease up on my stress levels.